If you’re a coffee lover who also appreciates a good dessert, you’ve got to try an Irish cream breve!

 How to serve this Irish Cream Breve

-Serve your creamy beverage as-is or give it a dusting of cocoa powder or a drizzle of caramel syrup on top.
+Serve your creamy bev as-is or give it a dusting of cocoa powder or a drizzle of caramel syrup on top.

-Whether you enjoy it as part of your morning coffee routine, a decadent after-dinner drink or even a substitute for dessert, you’re going to love the rich creaminess of this Irish Cream Breve.
+Whether you enjoy it as part of your morning coffee routine, a decadent after-dinner drink or even a substitute for dessert, you’re going to love it!

-Now that you know the basics of this Irish Cream Breve recipe, try out these variations the next time you make one:
+Now that you know how to make the perfect cup of breve, try out these creative twists the next time you make one:

 1. Iced Irish Cream Breve.
-At Dutch Bros, the Kicker can be made hot, cold or blended.
-It’s easy to make this hot beverage into an iced one.
-Simply skip the step where you’d steam the half-and-half and stir it directly into the espresso.
+To create an iced breve coffee, simply skip the step where you’d steam the half-and-half and stir it directly into the espresso.
 Use a tall glass and leave room for plenty of ice cubes.

-3. Blended Irish Cream Breve.
-Coffee milkshake anyone?
+2. Blended Irish Cream Breve.
+Coffee milkshake, anyone?
 Pour all of your ingredients into a blender along with a cup of ice and blend until frosty.

-4. Make it an Irish Coffee.
-Pour the shot of espresso into a glass, followed by a shot of quality Irish whiskey and the Irish cream syrup.
+3. Make it an Irish Coffee.
+Pour a shot of espresso into a glass, followed by a shot of quality Irish whiskey and the Irish cream syrup.
 Don’t steam the half-and-half.
 Just froth it and spoon it on top of the espresso.

 What if you don’t have an espresso machine?

-Many coffee lovers out there think that they can’t make fancy espresso drinks without a machine.
+Many coffee lovers think that they can’t make fancy espresso drinks without a machine.
 Not the case!

 Here are alternative ways to get it done: